THE LAND OF THE DISAPPEARED (2022)

 VIRTUAL INSTALLATION

-Objects and places which are directly associated with the enforced disappearances are presented in a 3D world, where the audiences are transported to an unsettling, somber and otherworldly setting.
-At the center of the room stands a prominent white Renault 12 car, notorious for its role in abductions, and instantly recognisable as a symbol of terror for the the Kurds.
+At the centre of the room stands a prominent white Renault 12 car, notorious for its role in abductions, and instantly recognisable as a symbol of terror for the Kurds.
 Anyone forced into this vehicle could be certain they would not emerge alive.
+The car is situated on top of a floor which is a map of the Kurdish provinces of Turkey.

-On the walls, there are photographs of landscapes which are directly associated with the enforced disappearances of Turkey’s Kurds.
-The old phone equipped with a motion sensor begins to ring whenever someone is near, and if they answer they hear an audio.
 This space is designed in the hope it can one day be created in real life, and some images show exhibitions in England where I have attempted to create this space on a very small scale.

 No precise and final figure has emerged for the number of people that were forcibly disappeared in Turkey, but according to the Truth and Justice Foundation the total number of the disappeared is 1,353.
 To this day families continue to search for their loved ones.